Carly Simon: 1963–1969: The Simon Sisters and Elephant's Memory

 Simon's career began with a music group with her sister Lucy Simon as the Simon Sisters, with Lucy singing soprano and Carly contralto.
 Signed to Kapp Records, they made their television debut performing on Hootenanny on April 27, 1963.
 They released two albums for the label, the first being Meet the Simon Sisters (1964).
 The album produced a minor hit for the duo with the single "Winkin', Blinkin' and Nod", a children's poem by Eugene Field that Lucy had put to music.
 Their second album, Cuddlebug (1966), soon followed.
 These albums were made available on CD in 2006 as Winkin', Blinkin' and Nod: The Kapp Recordings, a remastered limited edition single-disc compilation.
 The duo made one more album together, 1969's The Simon Sisters Sing the Lobster Quadrille and Other Songs for Children (which was released on CD in 2008 under the title Carly & Lucy Simon Sing Songs for Children).

+In the Peter Coan biography "Taxi: The Harry Chapin Story", it had been suggested that Chapin, performing with his brothers, had briefly considered an idea of merging their act with the Simon Sisters, and performing under the new moniker "The Brothers and Sisters".
+This idea was scrapped once Chapin and Simon's careers as solo artists began to gain traction.

 Simon collaborated with eclectic New York rockers Elephant's Memory for about six months in the late '60s.
 Simon later said of her time with the band: "I hated the gigs.
 We played clubs where everyone smoked dope and cigarettes at the same time.
 The sound systems were so dreadful I lost my voice easily and regularly, and after a summer I quit."
-In 1968, Simon met Jacob Brackman; they became friends, with Brackman later becoming a frequent songwriting collaborator.
+In 1968, Simon met and befriended Jacob Brackman.
+Brackman would later become a frequent songwriting collaborator, with Simon describing him as her best friend: "When I moved to my apartment on 35th St. (Murray Hill), Jake lived around the corner and we were inseparable, sharing our social lives.
+He introduced me to so many of the friends I still have."